 Kanching Forest Reserve lies to the north of Kuala Lumpur, in Rawang, and is a short drive from Templer’s Park.
 If you are looking for a few hours off your regular routine, head for this tropical rainforest and spend one to three hours here.
 It is a popular spot for swimming, picnics, camping and jungle hiking.
 It has seven waterfalls and pools have been built to contain the clean water that flows down from the hills.

-Kanching Rainforest Waterfall, Kilometer 17, Jalan Kuala Lumpur - Rawang, Templer Baiduri, 48000 Rawang, Selangor, Malaysia.
+Kanching Forest Reserve, Kilometer 17, Jalan Kuala Lumpur - Rawang, Templer Baiduri, 48000 Rawang, Selangor, Malaysia.

 KL Forest Eco Park is a lush island of primary forest surrounded by some of the city’s most expensive real estate.
 The park is threaded with several short hiking trails.
 There’s also a new canopy walkway that puts you at eye level with the tops of the soaring trees, such as Jelutong and Merawan Batu, some of which are as old as KL itself.
 The winning point of this park will be the paved road leading to the summit crowned by one of the city’s top tourist attractions and visual icons, the Menara Kuala Lumpur.

 KL Forest Eco Park, 8, Jalan Raja Chulan, Bukit Kewangan, 50250 Kuala Lumpur, Malaysia, Website